 Our Statement of Beliefs

-God, Jesus Christ and the Holy Spirit: We believe in one God, a Supreme Being and creator of all things.
-We worship an eternal, sovereign God revealed to us in three persons: God the Father, our creator; God the Son, our Savior; God the Holy Spirit, our Advocate.
+God, Jesus Christ, and the Holy Spirit: We believe in one God, a Supreme Being, and creator of all things.
+We worship an eternal, sovereign God revealed to us in three persons: God the Father, our creator; God the Son, our Savior; and God the Holy Spirit, our Advocate.